-Bath has some wonderful history!
 Europeans first arrived in 1605 when the English navigator, George Weymouth, found his way across the ocean to the Kennebec River.
 In those days, the Kennebec Indians called the river the Sagadahock.
-The French explorer, Samuel de Champlain, also found the “Quinibeguy” (Kennebec) that year, coming overland shortly after Weymouth had taken his leave.
+The French explorer, Samuel de Champlain, also found the “Quinibeguy” (Kennebec) that year, coming over land shortly after Weymouth’s departure.
 Unknowingly, both men set the stage for the painful Indian wars which kept Maine a very dangerous and sparsely settled frontier for the next 150 years.

 Recently, opens in a new windowMaine’s First Ship was organized to research, build, and operate a reconstruction of the Popham Colony’s pinnace Virginia.
 The new Virginia symbolizes the birth of Maine’s ship-building tradition and will help celebrate the 400th anniversary of English settlement in the New World.
 She will be used to increase the public’s awareness and understanding of Maine’s place in early European exploration and involve them with programs devoted to that purpose.

-Some say that the next European to visit our Kennebec shores was Captain John Smith of Pocahontas fame in 1614.
+The next European thought to have visited our Kennebec shores was Captain John Smith of Pocahontas fame in 1614.
 Throughout the 1600’s, a small but constant trickle of colonists from the Massachusetts Bay Colony came to Maine – first fishermen and fur traders and then families to settle in and farm the land.
 During this period, French colonists from New France (today’s Canada) were setting up trading posts, many of which became prosperous settlements and have survived to this day.
 These settlements insured the preservation of our state’s rich French heritage.

-Bath ships sailed the globe, bringing timber to France, block ice to India, and supplies to the California Forty-Niners.
-Profits often were immense and the maiden voyage of a vessel frequently paid the entire cost of its original construction.
-A ship carrying a cargo of lumber to the West Indies; the ship’s owners purchased the lumber for $8.00 a thousand and sold it for $60.00 a thousand.
-Their return cargo of rum, sugar and molasses produced a profit equal to that of the outward cargo.
+Bath ships sailed the globe, bringing timber to France, block ice to New York City and as far as India, and supplies to the California Forty-Niners.
+Profits were often immense; the maiden voyage of a ship often paid the entire cost of its original construction.
+A cargo of lumber which cost the ship’s owners $8.00 per thousand board feet sold for $60.00 per thousand in the West Indies.
+Their return cargo of rum, sugar and molasses produced a similar profit.
 Over time, great Bath fortunes were made by many who not only built the ships, but operated them as a fleet as well.

 Of course, all was not smooth sailing.
 The loss of ships and sailors’ lives was extraordinarily high.
 This wonderful seafaring tradition is also responsible for the naming of Bath.
-The story goes that when mariners from Long Reach arrived in the famous English seaport of Bristol, they would often take r and r’s in the nearby resort town of Bath, England, with its “medicinal waters, healthy climate and fine scenery.”
+The story goes that when mariners from Long Reach arrived in the English seaport of Bristol, they would often visit the nearby resort town of Bath, England, known for its “medicinal waters, healthy climate and fine scenery.”
 When the Town of Bath, Maine was incorporated in 1781, the name of Bath had been suggested by so many sailors that it was adopted.

 This brings us to the Inn at Bath.
 Built in the 1840’s during Bath’s booming shipbuilding days, this fine Greek Revival home sits in the heart of Bath’s residential Historic District.
-The building had always been a residence until it was purchased and converted it to a bed and breakfast over the winter of 1989-1990.
-The earliest records found thus far show that the property was sold on August 28, 1826 for the total sum of $300, this would have been raw land.
+The building had always been a private residence until it was purchased and converted to a B&B over the winter of 1989-1990.
+The earliest records found show that the property was sold on August 28, 1826 for $300; this would have been raw land.
 By the mid 1800’s it was appearing on tax records as a value of $4000, reflecting that a house was now on the site.